willic3/pylith/examples/strikeslip-maxwell-2d/README.md

 Any values below 0.30 GPa start increasing the number of iterations again.

-## Step 5: Static Coseismic Slip with Maxwell rheology, different normalization, time steps, and 2nd order.
+## Step 5: Static Coseismic Slip with Maxwell rheology, time steps, and 2nd order.

-This example is exactly like Step 3, but we use different normalization for the shear modulus and length scale.
-The normalizations used provide much better convergence in the linear solution.
+This example is exactly like Step 3, but we use 2nd order for the displacement solution.
-We also use 2nd order for the displacement solution.
-This model is used as a reference model for further viscoelastic time stepping tests.
+This model was our original reference model for further viscoelastic time stepping tests.
 Note that for the output we provide output at one level higher to capture the higher accuracy of second order, and we use a different name to indicate this is a reference model.

 To run the example:
 ```bash